In this article

 - Memberships to coworking spaces or coffee budget: Not every remote employee wants to work from home.
 For example, they might want to work in a shared office space or a local cafe.
 Either way, it's a great benefit if you offer to pay for some or all of the expenses related to working out of home.

-People don't often actively look for jobs but will often take a meeting if you reach out to them.
+People aren't often looking for jobs but will take a meeting if you reach out.

 Attend and sponsor local meetups

-This might seem counterintuitive but a great way to fill a remote role is to find someone locally and meetups are a great place to do that.
-Use Eventbrite or Meetup to find local meetups that are relevant to the role and attend.
+Meeting people in person might seem counterintuitive, but a great way to fill a remote role is to find someone locally, and meetups are a great place to do that.
+Use Eventbrite or Meetup to find local meetups relevant to the role and attend.
 If you have the budget, consider sponsoring them.
 It's a great way to build a local presence.

-If you have users make sure that you are telling them about any remote job opportunities you have.
+Suppose you have users.
+Make sure you tell them about any remote job opportunities you have.
 Former users are some of the best employees.
-They already know and are passionate about your product, understand your company culture, and best of all, often know about little UX papercuts that aren't reported but are important to fix.
+They already know and are passionate about your product, understand your company culture, and, best of all, often know about tiny UX papercuts that aren't reported but are essential to fix.

-Content marketing isn't only good for marketing, it's great for attracting remote employees.
-Zapier has found almost every candidate that they interview mentions their blog as one of the reasons that they want to work at Zapier.
+Content marketing isn't only good for marketing.
+It's a great way to attract remote employees.
+Zapier has found that almost every candidate they interview mentions their blog as one of the reasons they want to work there.
 In fact, 1 in 10 of their employees said they applied to Zapier because of what they read.

-You should also think about writing blog posts on your remote culture and interviewing your remote employees.
+You can also write blog posts on your remote culture and interview your remote employees.

 Ask for employee referrals

-Your existing employees have their own networks that you can leverage.
-Ask them about the best people they've worked with for any roles you have open.
-You can even ask them to passively spread the word through their own social media channels.
-At the end of the day, your employees will be working with new team members, so it's a net benefit to get them involved in the process.
+Your existing employees have networks you can leverage.
+Ask each employee to share the best person they've worked with for a specific role.
+You can even ask them to spread the word through their own social media channels.

-Reach out to previous employees who left on good terms
+Reach out to people who left on good terms

-Consider reaching out to employees who left your company on good terms, particularly if they left because they wanted to move somewhere else.
-These are people you know are good workers and they're familiar with your company's culture and values, so they can hit the ground running.
+Reach out to employees who left on good terms, particularly if they left because they wanted to move to a different city.
+You know these people are good workers, and they're already familiar with your company's culture and values, so they can hit the ground running.

 Don't forget about social media